Safe Connectivity Maintenance of Underactuated Multi-Agent Networks in Dynamic Oceanic Environments: Problem Formulation

 \subsection{Problem Statement}

-We focus on multi-agent problems where the joint objective is the sum of independent objectives $\mathbb{P}_i$ which can be sketched out as:
+We focus on multi-agent problems where the joint objective is the sum of independent objectives $\mathbb{P}_i$, which can be sketched out as:

-The goal is to find the control policy $\pi$.
-The agents are coupled in only two constraints: the collision constraint (Eq. \ref{eq:coll_av}) where $d(\qi, \qj)$ represents the distance between agent $i$ and $j$ and $\rcoll$ the minimum safe distance, and second in maintaining a graph where all agents are connected to each other based on the communication range $\rcom$ (Eq. \ref{eq:conn_constraint}).
-Our insight is that in this settings we can decompose the problem and handle the objectives and constraints on different levels with (1) a performance controller $\piperf$ for each agent, (2) a safety controller $\pisafe$, and (3) a low-interference safe interaction controller $\pilisic$ trading-off the two (Fig. \ref{fig:head_picture}).
+We aim to find a control policy $\pi$ that approximately solves Eq. (\ref{eq:pb_statement}) while being computationally cheap and always feasible.
+The agents are coupled in only two constraints: the collision constraint (\ref{eq:coll_av}) where $d(\qi, \qj)$ represents the distance between agent $i$ and $j$ and $\rcoll$ the minimum safe distance, and second, Eq. (\ref{eq:conn_constraint}), in maintaining a graph where all agents are connected based on the communication range $\rcom$. \begin{assumption} In real-world scenarios, the initial network may begin in a disconnected state or transition to a disconnected state when underactuated agents are involved.
+Hence, it is assumed that each agent possesses an \textit{emergency communication backup} to a central unit, e.g., via satellite, in case its closest distance to any other agent exceeds $R_{com}$.
+The objective is to minimize such instances, as these forms of communication are typically expensive. \end{assumption}

+Our insight is that in this setting, we can decompose the problem and handle the objectives and constraints on different levels with (1) a performance controller $\piperf$ for each agent, (2) a safety controller $\pisafe$, and (3) a low-interference safe interaction controller $\pilisic$ trading-off the two (Fig. \ref{fig:head_picture}).